ansys/pymapdl/README.rst

 Documentation and issues
 ------------------------
-Documentation for the latest stable release of PyMAPDL is hosted at `PyMechanical documentation
+Documentation for the latest stable release of PyMAPDL is hosted at `PyMAPDL documentation
 <https://mapdl.docs.pyansys.com/version/stable/>`_.

 In the upper right corner of the documentation's title bar, there is an option for switching from